mistakia/nano-community/docs/history/community/nano-trade.md

 (but only if it's payable in NANO)

-By: unknown
+By: GameKyuubi (on Bitcointalk.org)
-Date: unknown
+Date: Originally December 18 2013
-Context:
+Context: Adapted from a post about bitcoin on bitcointalk.org, the origin of "hodl"
 ```

 ```